nayuki/Reference-arithmetic-coding/Readme.markdown

 ===========================

 This project is a clear implementation of arithmetic coding, suitable as a reference for educational purposes.
-It is provided separately in Java and Python, and is open source.
+It is provided separately in Java, Python, C++, and is open source.

 The code can be used for study, and as a solid basis for modification and extension.
 Consequently, the codebase optimizes for readability and avoids fancy logic,